panos-kosmidis/protos/skeleton/middleware/readme.md

 ## Application Middleware

-Contains _application-specific_ middleware.
-These will override middlewares provided by corejs.
+Any middlewares contained here will override the ones provided by corejs.